pachyderm/docs/content/2.2.x/reference/scaling-limits.md

 Our free Pachyderm Community Edition contains **built-in scaling limitations and parallelism thresholds**.
 To scale beyond these limits, request a [Pachyderm Enterprise trial token](https://www.pachyderm.com/trial/) and enjoy unlimited scaling, and more.

+{{% notice tip %}}
-!!!
-Info "You might qualify for a free Enterprise license."
+You might qualify for a free Enterprise license.

 Pachyderm offers activation keys for proofs-of-concept, startups, academic, nonprofit, or open-source projects.
 [Tell us about your project!](https://www.pachyderm.com/trial/)
+{{% /notice %}}

 ## Scaling Limits